 Each year, approximately 8,000 men in the United States are diagnosed with testicular cancer.
 Testicular cancer occurs when abnormal cells in one or both of the testes begin to grow uncontrollably.
-While diagnosis of testicular cancer is on the rise, it is highly treatable if caught early.
-In recognition of Testicular Cancer Awareness Month, here … Continued
+It is highly treatable if caught early.
+Here are some facts about testicular cancer that patients and their family members may not know.
+Testicular … Continued

 By Carl Nickerson Recently I was getting out of my car in front of a Latin restaurant when a man stopped me.
 I had been interviewed a few days before during the WEEI-NESN Jimmy Fund Radio-Telethon about my experience with testicular cancer, and featured in Boston’s Latino newspaper, El Mundo, about the importance of testicular … Continued